 ADC Portfolio

-HDP-101 is a BCMA-ATAC that is being tested in multiple myeloma.
+Pamlectabart tismanitin (development code: HDP-101) is a BCMA-ATAC that is being tested in multiple myeloma.
 BCMA (B-cell maturation antigen) is a surface protein that is highly expressed in multiple myeloma cells.
 BCMA antibodies specifically bind to this protein, thereby delivering the toxin Amanitin to the cancer cell.
 Multiple myeloma is a cancer affecting bone marrow and the second most common hematologic cancer; it represents a major unmet medical need where new, more effective therapies are urgently required.
-HDP-101 also has potential in further hematologic indications.
+The candidate also has potential in further hematologic indications.

-In the Phase IIa dose expansion phase, at least 30 patients are to be treated with the recommended dose of HDP-101.
-The primary objective of the Phase IIa part of the trial is to assess the preliminary anti-tumor activity of HDP-101 along with further evaluation of the safety of the drug.
+In early April 2026, the Phase I part of the study was completed and the recommended dose for the Phase IIa part of the study (Recommended Phase 2 Dose; RP2D) was determined.
+In the Phase IIa dose expansion phase, at least 30 patients are to be treated with the recommended dose of pamlectabart tismanitin.
+The primary objective of the Phase IIa part of the trial is to assess the preliminary anti-tumor activity of pamlectabart tismanitin along with further evaluation of the safety of the drug.

 HDP-102/CD37-ATAC Project